How Self-Driving Cars Could Change the Workplace

-Indeed, our parent company CBRE released a report that predicts that self-driving cars could account for between 11 and 27 percent of vehicle-miles traveled by as soon as 2030.
+CBRE, our parent company, recently released a report predicting that self-driving cars could account for between 11 percent and 27 percent of vehicle miles traveled as early as 2030.

-When they do become prevalent, the consequences and impact will be much more wide-ranging than simply within the realm of mobility.
+When they do become prevalent, the consequences will range far beyond the realm of mobility.
 And that includes the world of the workplace.
-In fact, self-driving cars just might upend how far people are willing to “drive” to work.
+In fact, self-driving cars just might upend notions of how far people are willing to travel to work.

-Commuting is, notoriously, the worst part about the workday.
-It generally involves either a long, lonely, congested drive into the office or a crowded, smelly, uncomfortable trip on public transportation.
+Commuting is, notoriously, the worst part of the workday.
+It generally involves either a long, lonely, congested drive into the office or a long, uncomfortable trip on public transportation.
 This has resulted in the widely acknowledged 30-minute radius for commuting: Most won’t take a job if the commute is longer than that.
 The 30-minute marker has, in turn, limited the radius of an ideal office location.
-Offices can’t be located too far from population centers or else high-end talent might be unwilling to make the trek out to the faraway campus.
+Offices can’t be located too far from population centers, or else high-end talent might be unwilling to make the trek out to the faraway campus.

 Re-Inventing the Commute